cssnr/open-links-in-new-tab/README.md

 *   Toggle Sites to Always Open Links in New Tabs
 *   Temporarily Open All Links in New Tabs for Current Site
+*   Option to Open Links in the Background
 *   Update on Scroll Option to Always Update Links
 *   Options Page to View and Edit Toggled Sites and More
 *   Automatic Dark/Light Mode based on Browser Setting